STLCC Program Information Policies

 Certificate of Specialization

-The Certificate of Specialization is designed primarily for persons who want information and skills in a specific area, often related to a current job.
-This certificate may allow students to qualify for promotion, obtain certification, or increase future employment opportunities.
-A Certificate of Specialization requires less than 30 credit hours and can be completed on a full- or part-time basis.
+The Certificate of Specialization is designed for students seeking knowledge and skills in a specific area, often related to a current job.
+This certificate may help students qualify for promotion, obtain professional certification, or enhance future employment opportunities.

 Clinical and Field Work